 Tree of Life: Cedar Song

-Published By Martha Lucier on March 7th, 2018 in Edge Insider
+Published By Martha Lucier on March 7th, 2018 in Circle Stories From The Heart

-By Michelle Girouard, with introduction by Martha Lucier (CCSS Circle Members)
+Guest Post By Michelle Girouard, with introduction by Martha Lucier

 Yesterday my grandson Everest turned 4.
 I asked him what it feels like to be 4.
 He said “It feels like a tree…like the Grandmother Cedar Tree at your house Grandma!”
 What wisdom from a young child to help us remember to connect to the tree of life, to return to our childlike wonder when we forget who we are… ~ Martha